 4.2.2 Expulsion or “sending off”: the second instance of unsporting conduct will result in a red card, and the player shall not play for the remainder of the set.

-4.2.3 Ejection: the third instance of unsporting conduct or abusive language and/or undue rough play or physical aggression will result in a red and yellow card held together, and the player must be substituted off the court, and leave the center immediately for the rest of the match, as per Cockburn ARC by-laws.
+4.2.3 Ejection: the third instance of unsporting conduct or abusive language and/or undue rough play or physical aggression will result in a red and yellow card held together, and the player must be substituted off the court, and leave the centre immediately for the rest of the match, as per Cockburn ARC by-laws.

 4.3 In the event a team has less than the maximum number of players required to continue gameplay after a player has been ejected, they will be required to complete the game with a minimum of five (5) players to avoid a forfeit.